iAdamo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Write a script that changes the owner of the file hello to betty only if it is owned by the user guillaume.

 The file hello will be in the working directory

+17. Star Wars
+Write a script that will play the StarWars IV episode in the terminal